Calcium deficiency is fairly common in the general population.

 One study found that vegans getting less than 525 mg of calcium per day increased to a higher risk of bone fractures.
 (Interesting side note: the vegans with more than 525 mg per day had the lowest fracture risk of any dietary group.)

-It’s definitely possible to get enough calcium through vegan food sources, but can be hard for many vegans.
+It’s definitely possible to get enough through vegan food sources of calcium, but can be hard for many vegans.

 If you’re worried about calcium deficiency, a supplement is likely your best option.

 Vegan vs. Non-Vegan Calcium Supplements

 Most calcium supplements are derived from stone, but many are not vegan.

 Many calcium supplements also contain vitamin D3, which is almost always not vegan (derived from sheep’s wool) unless specified otherwise.